 Ethanol is the only low-carbon fuel on the planet that fights climate change throughout its entire lifecycle, including a 47% decrease in GHG and tailpipe emissions.
 That means the industry is already halfway there in offsetting CO₂ emissions released during ethanol production.

-CCS is vital to ensuring long-term competitiveness in the ethanol industry, which utilizes more than half of all the corn grown in our state; supports 1,500 Nebraska jobs; and is a key driver in significantly decarbonizing the ethanol industry.
+CCS is vital to ensuring long-term competitiveness in the ethanol industry, which utilizes more than half of all the corn grown in our state; supports 6,200 full-time Nebraska jobs; and is a key driver in significantly decarbonizing the ethanol industry.

 With improved technology, including CCS and CCS&U, ethanol will be the only net-zero fuel available by the end of the decade.
 Nebraska is one of a handful of states with the opportunity, geologically, to capture carbon released during production.
 This can then be used as a co-product or stored safely in the Earth – significantly reducing the industry’s carbon footprint.